-Have a go at making something yourself and sharing it on YouTube or your own website or social media.
+Have a go at making an animated movie and sharing it on YouTube or your own website or social media.
 Doing solo projects will give you experience as well as something concrete to show prospective employers.

 If going it alone does not suit you, (for example, you may be a great artist but not so good at storytelling), partner with someone whose skills complement your own.
 If you're looking to break into 3D animation, you could team up with someone who is making their way into 3D modeling.
 The resulting product will serve as a portfolio piece for both of you!

 In conclusion, it's clear that 2D vs 3D animation really comes down to your personal preference.
 If you're still undecided after reading this, give both a shot.
 You may be surprised to find that despite being a very talented artist, you find the mechanical nature of animating 3D models more enjoyable.
-Or perhaps your love of drawing steers you towards the more traditional look.
+Or perhaps your love of drawing steers you towards the more traditional 2D animation route.

-There's no better way to learn than from award-winning Animators who have worked on blockbuster films at top studios like Disney, DreamWorks, and Industrial Light and Magic, Capcom, and Blizzard!
+There's no better way to learn animation than from award-winning animators who have worked on blockbuster films and best-selling games at top studios like Disney, DreamWorks, Industrial Light and Magic, Capcom, and Blizzard!
 Take a look at our animation courses taught by some of the best in the business!